 Why you do not need to be a “Perfect” presenter

-Below are just a few short tips on each of these 3 topics.
+Below are a few tips on each of these 3 topics.

 Make sure you know what you want to achieve from the presentation; what’s the purpose of the presentation?

 Ideally practice your presentation skills out loud in front of a real audience.
 Preferably, find someone who will give you honest feedback.
 One way you can get this is, before you start your practice run, ask them to look out for 2 things they like and 2 things they might change.